BorhanSaflo/CLI-Calculator/README.md

 # CLI-Calculator
-A command-line calculator project for COMP-1400
+A command-line calculator project for COMP-1400 (Introduction to Algorithms and Programming I)